yeasinBip/aintec-cpa/README.md

   and asserts that no sender appears on both sides.
 An earlier version of that split leaked senders across train and test; the assert exists to prevent a recurrence, and the paper reports only post-fix values.
+- `realisable_time_translation.py` uses `r_t - TAU` interpolation on each
+  vehicle's own recovered track.
+Messages whose lagged time precedes the start of that track are dropped rather than clamped; clamping would manufacture a stationary period at the start of every trajectory and depress the measured displacement.

 ## Data

 VeReMi NextGen, InTAS highway scenario at density 2, from Zenodo record 19665762.
-Cell 1 downloads the fifteen attack subsets automatically.
+Cell 1 downloads the fifteen attack subsets automatically;
+`realisable_time_translation.py` downloads the one subset it needs.